ambaxter/bbolt-rs/blog.md

 # Read  1.000046609s    (24ns/op)       (41666666 op/sec)
 ```

-With those two lines the last few months of labor bear fruit.
+With those results, the last few months of labor bear fruit.
-I reimplemented the BBolt database in Rust.
+Over those months, I have reimplemented the Go-based [BBolt key-value database](https://github.com/etcd-io/bbolt) in Rust.
-It is the culmination of my journey where I learned how to build a database, how to design database architecture in Rust, and how to use API design to remove footguns.
+This marks the culmination of my journey where I learned how to:
+* Build a database
+* Design a Rust-centric database architecturet
+* How to use API design to remove ["footguns"](https://en.wiktionary.org/wiki/footgun)

 # Impetus

-The project started last year when I wanted to learn how ETCD and the Raft algorithm worked which then lead me to learning how the BBolt database worked.
+The project started in late 2023 when I wanted to learn how ETCD and the Raft algorithm work.
+This also led me to learn how the BBolt database works.
-Following in the software engineering tradition what started as curiosity turned into an all-consuming case of yak shaving.
+I proceeded to follow in the software-engineering tradition of allowing curiosity to turn into an all-consuming case of [yak shaving](https://en.wiktionary.org/wiki/yak_shaving).

-# Goals and Standards
+# Project Standards
-* Built in stable Rust
+* Use only stable Rust
-* Library API as close to the original as possible
+* Keep the library API as close to the original as possible
-* On-file representation exactly matches original code
+* The on-file representation _must_ match original code exactly
 * Manage transaction memory without Rc
 * Unsafe behavior validated by Miri

 # BBolt Under a Microscope
-Under the covers BBolt is a minimalistic B+ tree database designed to store Buckets.
+Under the covers, BBolt is a minimalistic B+ tree database designed to store buckets.
-Buckets may store key/value pairs in bytes and sub-Buckets.
+_Buckets_ store key-value pairs in bytes and sub-Buckets.
-Sub-buckets may be stored inline inside a parent bucket or on its own page.
+Sub-buckets live inline within a parent bucket or on their own page.

 The data types used to represent the BBolt database are relatively straightforward.